ZackBrazof/100-days-of-code/log.md

 **Today's Progress**:
 1. Done freCodeCamp challenge Basic Algorithm Scripting: Falsy Bouncer
 2. Done freCodeCamp challenge Basic Algorithm Scripting: Where do I Belong
+3. Studied some Regex doing FreeCodeCamp challenges

 **Thoughts:**
 This time the Falsy Bouncer challenge went smooth like butter, solved in three minutes, while seemingly hard all my other tries.
 I also solved Where do I Belong in little time, understanding the problem is really a key part of coding I guess.
+I have started the following challenge but I felt like I was lacking some knowledge so I did get back to refresh some regular espression

 **Link to work:**
 [FreeCodeCamp Falsy Bouncer](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-algorithm-scripting/falsy-bouncer)